|

 - Print template #1 on red construction paper

-- Print template #2 on another colour (green,
+- Print template #2 on another color (green, orange or yellow)

 - Print template #3 on yet another colour